csy2013/freedgo/source/manual/generator.md

 });
 ```

-A `locals` argument will get passed into the function, containing the [site variables](../public/variables.html#Site-Variables).
+A `locals` argument will get passed into the function, containing the [Online Diagram Drawing](../public/variables.html#Site-Variables).
 You should use this argument to get the website data, thereby avoiding having to access the database directly.

 ## Update Routes